jfrazx/defaults/README.md

 expect(wrapped.belowZero).to.equal(0);
 ```

 Be aware that while defaults are supplied for undefined values they are not set.
-This behavior can be modified.
+This behavior may be modified.

 ```typescript
 import { wrapDefaults } from '@status/defaults';